Akasht3010/Akasht3010/README.md

 - **Tools:** Git, VS Code, AWS

 ### 🎯 Goals
-- Complete ongoing web development projects
+- To explore about swift and to do iOS development
 - Learn more about full-stack development

 ### ⚡ Fun Facts